 This morning, transfer back to El Calafate, where you'll board a 1.5-hour flight to Ushuaia and the Tierra del Fuego region of Patagonia.
 The southernmost city in the world, it's situated between the jagged peaks of the Martial Mountains and the silver waters of the Beagle Channel—the waterway Charles Darwin explored when he arrived on the HMS Beagle almost 200 years ago.
 Upon arrival at the airport, you'll transfer to your hotel, and after checking in, you can head out on a self-guided walking tour.

 You'll find the most activity in Ushuaia's compact downtown area.
-Here there are cafés and restaurants where you can stop and try centolla (king crab), a regional specialty.
+There are cafés and restaurants where you can stop and try centolla (king crab), a regional specialty.
 If you like, stroll down the scenic waterfront and visit the Museo del Fin del Mundo (End of the World Museum).
 It's a small museum but is packed with fine exhibits detailing the area's natural and Indigenous history.

 Day 13: Day Trip to Isla Martillo & Puerto Almanza